FHIR Client for Retrieving and Posting FHIR Resources#

 the container.

-Run the Application in the Host Dev Environment with dev_container script¶
+Run the Application in the Host Dev Environment (Bare Metal)#

-First create and activate a Python virtual environment, followed with installing the dependencies
+First, create and activate a Python virtual environment, followed by installing the dependencies:

 python3 -m venv .testenv